General Comodule-Contramodule Correspondence: Model Categories

 for all $X\in (\sC^F)_{\bC}$, $Z\in (\sC_T)_{\bF}$, derived from the unit and the counit of adjunction, must be weak equivalences.
 For this to be true it suffices to localise at the classes of maps $\bA$ and $\bB$ as constructed below.
 First start with factorising the maps $\eta_X$ and $\epsilon_Z$:

 Taking fibrant and cofibrant replacements $X'_\bF$ and $Z'_\bC$ of the objects $X'$ and $Z'$ respectively, we obtain maps:

 Factorising these gives us our desired classes:

-\begin{thm} Let us make the following assumptions: \begin{enumerate} \item $\sC$ is a locally presentable category, \item $\sC$ is a cartesian closed monoidal model category, \item $\sC$ is a left and right proper model category, \item the chief $\chf$ is presentable. \end{enumerate} Then there exist a right Bousfield localisation $\RB_{\bA}(\sC^F)$ and a left Bousfield localisation $\LB_{\bB}(\sC_T)$, so that the comodule-contramodule correspondence $(L\dashv R)$ induces a Quillen equivalence between them. \end{thm} \begin{proof} We engineer the localisation classes so that $(L\dashv R)$ would induce a Quillen equivalence.
-The only thing we need to check is that the localisations actually exist.
+\begin{thm} Let us make the following assumptions: \begin{enumerate} \item $\sC$ is a locally presentable category, \item $\sC$ is a cartesian closed monoidal model category, \item $\sC$ is a left and right proper model category, \end{enumerate} Then there exist a right Bousfield localisation $\RB_{\bA}(\sC^F)$ and a left Bousfield localisation $\LB_{\bB}(\sC_T)$, so that the co-contra correspondence $(L\dashv R)$ induces a Quillen equivalence between them. \end{thm} \begin{proof} We engineer the localisation classes so that $(L\dashv R)$ would induce a Quillen equivalence.
+The only thing we need to check is that the localisations exist.

 First, instead of the localisation classes we can use localisation sets because the categories $\sC_{T}$ and $\sC^{F}$ are locally presentable by Proposition~\ref{chief_presentable}.
 We define

 These are sets of maps.
 If these maps are turned into weak equivalences, the adjunction units and counits for $Y$ and $U$ become isomorphisms in the homotopy categories.
 Recall that the Quillen adjunction $(L\dashv R)$ descends to a pair of adjoint functors between the homotopy categories $\HO (\sC^F)$ and $\HO (\sC_T)$.